MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/ios-code-only.md

 - [Managing Launch Screens with Storyboards](~/ios/app-fundamentals/images-icons/launch-screens.md)

 > [!IMPORTANT]
-> **NOTE:** As of iOS 9, Apple recommends that Storyboards should be used as the primary method of creating a Launch Screen.
+> As of iOS 9, Apple recommends that Storyboards should be used as the primary method of creating a Launch Screen.

 ### Creating a Launch Image for pre-iOS 8 applications